Doctor of Philosophy

 Candidates may begin a PhD on the first day of any month of the year and regard study and research as a full-time occupation throughout the calendar year.

-The minimum period of enrolment for a full-time candidate is two years and they should normally complete their thesis within four years.
+The minimum period of enrolment for a full-time candidate is two years and the maximum period four years; most PhD students take between three and three-and-a-half years.
 There are provisions for candidates to apply for part-time study, in which case the minimum period is three years and they should complete their thesis within seven.

 Subjects and courses